 During your Training Phase, you may attach I Codestone from your inventory to raise your Neopet's level by I to a maximum of 5, and they gain an additional boost to one of their stats.
 Your Neopet's level is equal to the number of Codestones attached to them.
 (Note: Codestones are attached and cannot be played.)
-When a Codestone leaves the Battledome, send it to your discard.
+Codestones are not considered to be "in play" nor "in the Battledome."